-If you travel to Japan in the spring, you might be able to observe some of the country's Golden Week celebrations.
-They take place from the end of April through roughly May 5th.
+If you travel to Japan in the spring, you might be able to observe some of the country's Golden Week celebrations, which commemorate four national holidays that fall between late April and early May each year.

-Japan's Golden Week gets its name from the fact that several national holidays take place during this period.
-The holiday week is a major event in the country.
-For instance, many Japanese offices close for about a week to 10 days during Golden Week.
-With the exception of schools, most offices in the United States never close for this amount of time, not even during the winter holiday season.
-So, if you're an American, visiting Japan during Golden Week may be a shock.
+Known as Ōgon Shūkan in Japan, Golden Week gets its name from the fact that several national holidays take place during this period.
+This holiday week is a major event in the country, and many Japanese offices close for about a week to 10 days during Golden Week, which may come as a shock to American tourists since offices typically don't close for this long in the United States.

-During Golden Week, the Japanese often take a vacation and travel around the country or abroad.
-This means that tourist attractions in Japan are crowded during this time.
-The same goes for airports and train stations.
-It is widely known that it's difficult to get reservations for accommodations and transportation during Golden Week.
+However, during Golden Week, Japanese locals often take vacations and travel around the country or abroad, which means that tourist attractions, train stations, airports, and restaurants in Japan are crowded during this time.
+It is also widely known that it's difficult to get reservations for accommodations and transportation during Golden Week.

 If you do plan to vacation in Japan during this hectic time, you'll need to book your airfare and accommodations well in advance, and it may be a good idea to try to purchase train tickets before you land if you want to visit more than one popular city on your trip.
 You can also book reservations at some restaurants and even buy tickets for some popular attractions before you arrive to ensure you get to see everything on your itinerary.